R0yco/rootkit/progress.md

 Perhaps I need to put it in a seperate header file and include it in both the module and the helper.

+did it and now it works.

+currently stuck in a situation where the process of hooking with ftrace somehow crashes the kernel, and i'm unable to debug it properly.

+I should properly step up my debug game- printk is not enough and doesn't help at all in the case of crashes.

+I've decided its better to write every step of the rootkit in a seperate module, for better debugging.